Mintzberg's Organizational Configurations

 Understanding Your Organizational Structure

 Financial services firms are known for having tight procedures and rigorous control systems.
-Staff in design agencies, on the other hand, can sometimes seem to operating as free agents.
-Big organizations merge to achieve "synergies", but they sometimes also split divisions out into separate, more agile companies.
+Staff in design agencies, on the other hand, tend to prioritize collaboration and creativity.

 So why are these organizations so different?

 Organizational structure or design can make a real difference to the way an organization performs.
 Successful businesses are those that have figured out the best organizational design that suits their people, strategy and industry.
 And they understand the importance of reviewing and redesigning their organizational structures on an ongoing basis.

 But with so many different factors at play, how can you determine the best structure for your company?

 Mintzberg's Organizational Configuration model defines five key organizational structures.
 By understanding more about each one, you can think about whether your company's structure is well suited to your strategy.

 In this article, we'll take a closer look at Mintzberg's model and explain how it can help you to develop an organizational structure fit to succeed.

 According to renowned management theorist Henry Mintzberg's book, "The Structuring of Organizations," an organization's structure emerges from the interplay of the organization's strategy, the environmental forces it experiences, and the organizational structure itself.